 Definitely not.
 While they are young, the foals need a solid fence to keep them contained.
 A foal with its mother is able to read her body language to see when they are getting too close to a scary fence, but an orphan wouldn’t understand to back away until they are caught in it.
-With an electric fence, they could potentially blow through it instead of recoiling as an older horse would.
-Wire mesh is fine, Hog-wire is fine, HEAVY-GUAGE chicken-wire is fine.
+With an electric fence, they could potentially blow through it, getting cut up, seriously or permanently injured or even killed instead of recoiling as an older horse would.
+Wire mesh is fine, Hog-wire is fine, stock fence is fine, board fence is fine.

 I haven’t used a veterinarian for my horses in years because I give my own shots.
 Is that OK?

 Even though you might have endless experience with adult horses, foals are an entirely different ballgame.
 We ask that you develop a working relationship with a veterinarian that has experience with foals before coming to adopt.
 Make sure that your vet is willing to work with you and answer any questions that you may have.
 You never know when you might need to call for advice at 3am because your foal is doing something you have never seen before.